RahmadSadli/Deep-Learning/YOLOv3_TF2/README.md

    Before testing, make sure that the weights have been converted to TF2 format.
    The converted weights also stored in the weights folder.

-3. Test an image:
+3. For image:

    python image.py

-4. Test video/cam:
+4. For video/cam:

    python video.py